-Type: Groups, Shared.
+Type: Groups, Private Charter, Shared.

-Interests: Birds, Land Invertebrates, Land Mammals & Marsupials, Reptiles & Amphibians.
+Interests: Birds, Land Mammals & Marsupials, Reptiles & Amphibians.

 Some landscapes and moments stay with travellers for a lifetime.
 This tour is bound to deliver this, combining an afternoon and sunset tour of the iconic Uluru with a Kata Tjuta morning tour including sunrise.
 Led by expert guides, guests will be provided with an in-depth look at the culture, geology and environment that is Uluru, whilst exploring the base of this staggering monolith.
 Highlights include meandering around the Mutitjulu Waterhole, undertaking the Mala Walk and visiting sacred rock art sites to learn of Uluru’s significance to the Anangu (local Aboriginal) people.

 The waterholes are the perfect backdrop to spot desert birdlife such as Zebra finches and even the Tawny Frogmouth, a guide favourite.
 Sunrise at Kata Tjuta begins with sweeping views of the 36 domes, as the sun rises followed by a delicious picnic breakfast.
 In the cool of the morning, there are opportunities to spot Red Kangaroos and Wallaroos during a walk through Walpa Gorge, where guests will learn how this rocky environment has evolved over millions of years.